 "Tell me what happened!"

 The feed from the other end shook roughly as Agatha was pulled off-screen, amidst loud protests from the background.
-A bespectacled young man garbed in a Rune Knight Officer's uniform came into a view.
+A bespectacled young man garbed in a Rune Knights Officer's uniform came into a view.

 "My apologies, Guild Mistress Agatha," the officer said curtly to the woman who was now off-screen.
 He turned back to face him.
 "Guild Master Roubaul, my name is Captain Lahar.
 I've been given temporary command here in Diligeon to establish a defensive perimeter around the area.
 I'd apologise for the intrusion, but you're a hard man to get a hold of."